 To become certified as a Part 107 operator, there is a 60 question written test, and a TSA background check.
 The certification is valid for 2 years, and you are required to re-take the exam to renew your certification.

-Within the FAA 107 rules, there is one small reference to public safety operations, which states that you may operate under Part 107 if you declare your operation civil in nature, and adhere to the Part 107 guidelines.
+Within the FAA 107 rules, there is a reference to public safety operations, which states that you may operate under Part 107 if you declare your operation civil in nature, and adhere to the Part 107 guidelines.

-The other consideration is that Part 107 only allows for flight in uncontrolled airspace - otherwise known as “Class G.” If you live in a rural jurisdiction with no towered airports, it’s very likely that you’re within Class G airspace.
-But if you have more complex airspace, Part 107 will only allow you to fly in those areas with a waiver - which at the moment, can take 4 to 6 weeks to authorize.
-Obviously, this is not helpful in an emergency situation, and until this process speeds up, it’s our opinion that this is not a viable option for police departments.
+The other consideration is that Part 107 only allows for flight in uncontrolled airspace – otherwise known as “Class G.” If you live in a rural jurisdiction with no towered airports, it’s very likely that you’re within Class G airspace.
+But if you have more complex airspace, Part 107 will only allow you to fly in those areas with a waiver.

 Finally, the Certificate of Authorization or, COA method.
 The COA comes in two forms – the blanket COA and the jurisdictional COA.

-The jurisdictional COA covers your entire jurisdiction - whatever the airspace - and nighttime flight, as well as any other special requests you include.
+The jurisdictional COA covers your entire jurisdiction – whatever the airspace – as well as any other special requests you include.

-These can take several months to be approved, but when they are, they are valid for two years and renewable for another two years before you have to reapply.
+These can take a month or two to be approved, but when they are, they are valid for two years and renewable for another two years before you have to reapply.

 The COA route is definitely more work-intensive, even confusing at times, but it is the best way to cover your entire program for your distinct airspace.
 To apply for a COA, you are first required to submit a “public declaration letter,” which is a letter from your city, county or state attorney to the FAA certifying that you are a public agency.
 Once that letter is approved, you will be granted access to the COA site.

 Since this process is somewhat complex, you may also want to enlist the help of an FAA consultant to help expedite your application.
-This can help take approval times down from 8-12 months to 3-6 months.
+This can help take approval times down considerably, and limit back and forth with the FAA.